BogdanStanciu/adidas-challenge/README.md

 Because it is Redis-backed, the queue architecture can be completely distributed and platform-independent.

+It was thought about using kafka for message queue management, but Kafka transporter is experimental in the NestJS framework, so we opted for a more ecosystem-tested solution.

+For communication between private and public networks, the use of REST api was chosen to facilitate the management of authentication and accessibility, due to the fact for easy management and implementation.

 ### Considerations

-To maintain a certain degree of simplicity, the authentication between public and subscription services is made with an constant token configurable from environment variables.
+To maintain a certain degree of simplicity, the authentication between public and subscription services is made with a costant token, configurable from environment variables.
 For future implementations it can be used `passportjs` for more complete authentication control.

 In case of loss of connection to redis, typeorm does not bypass the cache to reach the database directly:[cache issue].